-Hockey, for the casual fan – the guy who catches the highlights while at the bowling alley bar or tunes in for a period when the local team hits the playoffs – can be defined by one all-encompassing element of play: the fight.
+Hockey, for the casual fan – you know, the guy who catches the highlights while at the bowling alley bar or probably tunes in for a period when the local team hits the playoffs – can be defined by one all-encompassing element of play: the fight.

 That diehard fan?
 Fighting, save for the occasional benches-clearing melee that lasts the entire third period (like that unforgettable Flyers/Senators brawl from 2004), is passé and even a time waster.
 For the diehard, it’s all about the speed, the slapshot, the butterfly save, the hat trick.
 The play and the score are what truly matters.
 And Ken Dryden, former Montreal Canadiens goalie and Maple Leafs president, now author, would agree.
 With his latest, Game Change, Dryden skates deep into another issue: concussions that come as a result of body checking, and yes, fighting.